quyendang/OpenCore-Guide/README.md

 **Debug**:
 * **DisableWatchDog:** (May need to be set to yes if macOS is stalling while logging to file is enabled).
 * **Target:** Logging level.
+75 enables full logging to screen and file.

+# Debugging Notes
-75 enables full logging to screen and file. (find opencore-YYYY-MM-DD-HHMMSS.txt or .log file on root of EFI partition).
-(DEBUG or NOOPT Version of OpenCore maybe required for more detailed log output, see Configuration.pdf for further information under troubleshooting)
-0 fully disables boot log. (**Boot-arg -keepsyms must be added also**)
+**(A Log opencore-YYYY-MM-DD-HHMMSS.txt or .log file on root of EFI partition).
+(DEBUG or NOOPT Version of OpenCore maybe required for more detailed log output, see Configuration.pdf for further information under troubleshooting)  (**Boot-arg -keepsyms must be added also**)** Further information will be added to this guide soon.

 **Security**:
 * **RequireSignature:** See detailed explanation in configuration.pdf.